 Right to be forgotten / Data erasure

 David: De-identification across specific systems using specialized solutions to obfuscate data (making it completely unusable) is a pragmatic solution.
-An example of this is our product “Cloud Compliance” for Salesforce – which de-identifies, generates a proof of de-identification and stores it securely.
-Combine it with training, business process redesign and this can be attained across structured systems.
+An example of this is our product “Cloud Compliance” for Salesforce – which de-identifies, generates proof of de-identification, and stores it securely.
+Combine it with training, and business process redesign and this can be attained across structured systems.